Dr. James Dawson Nixon Ph.D.

 "I was Jim Nixon, and I approved this message!"

-There is one accomplishment not noted above but worthy of mention.
+There are accomplishments not noted above, but worthy of mention.
 Jim became involved in the civil rights movement in the 1960s.
 He attended the rally in Washington D.C. where Martin Luther King gave his "I Have a Dream" speech.
 He also went south to Mississippi to support equal rights where he, a minister, went to jail for 3 days because he tried to attend church with another minister who was black.
+He would also advertise his church in the Michigan Chronicle, a black newspaper in Detroit, in an attempt to diversify his membership.
+At the time his church was Grosse Pointe Methodist church.
+There was pushback from church membership and consequently from the Methodist church itself.
+Jim was transferred to a church in Saginaw.
+James then received his Doctorate in Philosophy from the University of Michigan and became a professor and dean - Mark Coller

 Noted events in his life were:

 1. Residence.
-James and Evelyn Nixon live at 3 Canterbury Road, Clarksville, Tennessee 37043.
+James and Evelyn Nixon lived at 3 Canterbury Road, Clarksville, Tennessee 37043.

 James married Marian Lucille Richmond, daughter of Charles Sylvester Richmond and Sylvia Rhea Bryan, on 2 Dec 1943 in Cuyhoga Falls, Ohio.
 The marriage ended in divorce in Nov 1967.
 (Marian Lucille Richmond was born on 26 Nov 1920 in Akron, Ohio and died on 5 Sep 2016 in Ashland, Ashland County, Ohio.)